Stamp duty for first home buyers in NSW

 Combining stamp duty savings with other benefits

-Benefits stacking: the real power comes from combining stamp duty concessions with other first home buyer benefits like the First Home Owner Grant, Home Guarantee Scheme, and Shared Equity Scheme.
-These programmes work together to provide substantial financial support.
+The real power comes from combining stamp duty concessions with other first home buyer benefits.
+These programmes work together to provide substantial financial support that can change what is possible for you as a buyer.

 Example: maximising benefits on a $750,000 new home